mckellwoodland/dimen_reduce_mahal/README.md

 **Dimensionality Reduction for Improving Out-of-Distribution Detection in Medical Image Segmentation**
 M. Woodland, N. Patel, M. Al Taie, J.P.
 Yung, T.J.
 Netherton, A.B.
 Patel, & K.K.
 Brock

-Abstract: *Clinically deployed segmentation models are known to fail on data outside of their training distribution.
-As these models perform well on most cases, it is imperative to detect out-of-distribution images at inference to protect against automation bias.
+Abstract: *Clinically deployed deep learning-based segmentation models are known to fail on data outside of their training distributions.
+While clinicians review the segmentations, these models do tend to perform well in most instances, which could exacerbate automation bias.
+Therefore, it is critical to detect out-of-distribution images at inference to warn the clinicians that the model likely failed.
 This work applies the Mahalanobis distance post hoc to the bottleneck features of a Swin UNETR model that segments the liver on T1-weighted magnetic resonance imaging.
-By reducing the dimensions of the bottleneck features with principal component analysis, images the model failed on were detected with high performance (92\% area under the receiver operating characteristic curve and 94\% area under the precision-recall curve) and minimal computational load.*
+By reducing the dimensions of the bottleneck features with principal component analysis, images the model failed on were detected with high performance and minimal computational load.
+Specifically, the proposed technique achieved 92% area under the receiver operating characteristic curve and 94% area under the precision-recall curve and can run in seconds on a central processing unit.*

 ## Train the segmentation model
 [Link to code for training the segmentation model](https://github.mdanderson.org/Morfeus-Lab/SMIT-Liver-Segmentation)